-No matter which test you select, one principle shines through—DNA tests are fun, easy, and cheaper than ever.
+No matter which test you select, one principle shines through—DNA tests are easy to use and cheaper than ever.
 So let’s take a look at some of the top names.

 Here Are the Best DNA Testing Kits